zlatnaspirala/matrix-engine/ABOUT.md

 ## Mobile browsers support list:

-- Android chrome `ALL EXAMPLES WORKS` camera_texture demo works with optimisation code Cant use video texture on objects on cube works.
+- Android chrome `NOT ALL EXAMPLES WORKS` camera_texture demo works with optimisation code Cant use video texture on objects on cube works.
   Probally exist some limitation for vetrex size...